 Making bottarga is not difficult, but it does take a good deal of patience.
-Remember that you are using this to preserve the roe over the long-term and it will take at least a couple days.
+Remember that you are using this to preserve the roe over the long term and it will take at least a couple of days.
 Though if you intend to grind it, it's best to begin weeks or even months in advance.

-To begin, gather your roe and soak it in saltwater overnight.
+To begin, gather your roe and soak them in salt water overnight.
 The next day, gather a board or cookie sheet, some olive oil, lots of salt, and plenty of paper towels.

 Lay paper towels out on the cookie sheet or board.
-Pat... your roes dry with a paper towel.Continue to 4 of 7 below.
+Pat your roe dry with a paper towel.Continue to 4 of 7 below.

 04 of 07